Frequently asked questions

 The surf house, booking and your stay

-It’s the location, target group and facilities that separate Ericeira Surf House from the others.
+It’s the location, guests and facilities that separate Ericeira Surf House from the others.

-There is a good balance between solo travelers, couples, friends and families who all look for a relaxed surf atmosphere.
+There is a good balance between solo travellers, couples, friends and families (during the school holidays) who all look for a relaxed surf atmosphere.
 Youngsters under 18 are only allowed with their parents.
 So if you are looking for a surf house with a focus on partying, then Ericeira Surf House might not be the best place for you.
-Of course we do like to have a drink sometimes, but we like keeping a nice, relaxed atmosphere at the house.
-Most of our guests are surfers, but it’s no problem at all if you just want to enjoy the surf life without surfing.
+Of course we do like to have a drink sometimes but we like keeping a nice, relaxed atmosphere at the house.
+Most of our guests are surfers but it’s no problem at all if you just want to enjoy the surf life without surfing.
 And although surfing is often seen as a sport for guys, we actually have lots of female guests.

-Our focus is on grown up surfers and the average age of our guests is older than you’ll find in many other surf camps.
-The majority of our guests is between 25 and 35 years old, but we also have some families with kids, young surfers around there twenties and sometimes even some seniors.
+Our focus is on grown up surfers and the average age of our guests is older than you might find in many other surf camps.
+The majority of our guests is between 25 and 35 years old, but we also have families with kids, surfers in their twenties and sometimes even some seniors.
+Our youngest guest so far was 11 weeks, while the oldest was 84!

 From our experience the group spirit is much nicer when everybody arrives the same day and gets to know each other from the beginning.
-The surf course also always starts on Sunday so you don’t have to worry about catching up with others, which would be the case if you would arrive on other days.
+The surf courses also start on Sunday so you don’t have to worry about catching up with others, which would be the case if you would arrive on other days.
 In our opinion, you need a full week to really get a feeling for surfing.
-Since you are dependent on the conditions the ocean provides, shorter trips are not recommended.
+Since surfing is so dependent on the ocean conditions, shorter trips are not recommended.

 We recommend staying at least one week.
-Surfing is a sport that is depending on conditions and therefore some days are better than others.
+Surfing is a sport that depends on ocean conditions and therefore some days are better than others.
 Although Ericeira is very consistent, it sometimes happens that the waves are too small or too big to surf.
 You need at least three, but better five days in the water in order to learn the basics properly, so shorter stays are not recommended.
 Staying longer than a week is not a problem, but arrival and departure should be on Saturday.
-Stays of 5 or 10 nights might be possible, but only in low season and with arrival on Saturday.
-Ask us for availability.
+Shorter stays (minimum 4 nights) might also be possible, but that depends on availability.
+Contact us for possibilities.

 That’s no problem at all!
-We also cater guests with special diets.
+We also cater for guests with special diets.
 At breakfast we have multiple options: fruits, yogurt, cereals, bread and if needed also dairy free or gluten free.
 Also at the dinner nights, we have gluten free, vegetarian or vegan options if needed.
 Good food is very important for surfers, so we make sure everybody is happy.
+Just let us know your needs in advance so we can be prepared.

-Babies and kids are more then welcome at our house.
-We encourage couples with children to go on a surf holiday and that’s why kids under 4 years stay for free and kids from 4 to 7 years only pay half the price when staying in the same room as the parents (one child per adult).
+Babies and kids are more than welcome at our house.
+Kids under 4 years stay for free and kids from 4 to 7 years only pay half the price when staying in the same room as the parents (one child per adult).
 We can place an additional baby cot or bed in some of our rooms and also have baby chairs and baby phones.
 The swimming pool doesn’t have a fence around it and there are no gates at the stairs, so bare in mind that as parents you are always responsible for supervising the safety of your children.

 Yes, that’s possible.
 Although most of our guests surf, we also welcome guests that just want to enjoy the sun at the pool or visit the surroundings.
 If you are not surfing, you can just book B&B with the extra’s you like.

 We only run airport transfers, because it takes a lot of time to reach most parts of the city center.
 But you can also join our airport transfers if you are staying in Lisbon.
-It’s very easy to go from the city center to the airport by public transport and we’ll meet you there.
+It’s very easy to go from the city center to the airport by public transport.
+We will then pick you up from there.

-This depends a lot on the season, room type and amount of people you are traveling with.
+This depends a lot on the season, room type and amount of people you are travelling with.
 In general we are fully booked in the high season (June-September), so for this period it’s good to book in time.
 During low season we usually have more last-minute availability.
-Also double rooms are faster sold out then dorms.
+Also the double rooms sell out faster than the shared rooms.

 The weather can be quite unstable during this time of the year.
 Also the winter storms can cause the surf conditions to be limited.
-It would be too much of a guess to book a holiday here in the winter and you might not see the full potential of this area.
-Of course, our team also needs some vacation :).
+It would be too much of a guess to book a holiday here in the winter.
+And of course our team also needs some vacation :).

 It’s unfortunately not possible to rent bikes or surf equipment if you are not staying at our house.
 We have a limited amount of equipment and want to guarantee enough availability for our guests.